micromata/JiraRestClient/README.md

 * SearchClient - for jql search
 * SystemClient - every global Info form the Jira.
 You can get Status, Priority, IssueTypes Informations.

-## Changelog

-### Version 1.5

-* adding concurrency.Future to all Client Methods

-### Version 1.4

-* adding concurrency.Future Support to the jql Search
-* change domain to the json form which is deliverd by the API
-* change unmarshaling to use gson.fromJson